mikemadden42/made/README.md

 Apple’s efficient new file system to improved video streaming and support for virtual reality, this latest macOS version provides features improve your experience.
 And once again, David Pogue brings his humor and expertise to the #1 bestselling Mac book.

+With Mojave, Apple gives macOS new features and improvements both right on your desktop and under the hood.
+You'll see convenient new Finder features like Quick Actions and Desktop Stacks and benefit from improved online security.
+The new edition of David Pogue's #1 bestselling Mac book shows you how to use the revamped App Store, all-new apps like News and Stocks, FaceTime's new Group Chat, and Dynamic Desktop.

 ----